5l1v3r1/Blinder/README.md

 1. It doesn't need ARP
 2. It can quitely redirect victim traffic into your own computer
 3. Using your own computer localhost, you can easily see HTTPS traffic

-# Bypass IDS/Firewalls
-1. This will not alarm IDS/Firewall
+4. This will not alarm IDS/Firewall
-2. ARP / Spoofing method will
+5. ARP / Spoofing method will

 # Attack Technique
-1. First run Setup.pl, it will setup your computer for the successfull attack
-2. This use ICMP TYPE 5 Attack, using IP Datagram of Transport Protocol used in Transport Layer 4 in OSI Model
+1. This use ICMP TYPE 5 Attack, using IP Datagram of Transport Protocol used in Transport Layer 4 in OSI Model

 # Breaking HTTPS
 1. This method works very well